-1. As the 1st AD, you must ask the director for a shot list
+1. Ask the director for a shot list

 When creating a shooting schedule for the day, having a robust shot list template on hand is important.
 But what happens when you’re working with a director who doesn’t like making shot lists or storyboards?
 Try asking the director questions like “are you thinking of doing a wide and then two overs?” or “do you have a couple specialty shots that you want to do?”
 This will give you an idea on how much time to allocate per scene.